sams-tom/Multimodal-AUV/README.md

 ## 2.Predict Benthic Habitat Class using a Pre-trained Model 🐠

-Once you have your environment set up and data prepared, you can run inference using our pre-trained Multimodal AUV Bayesian Neural Network.
+Once you have your environment set up and data prepared, you can run inference using our pre-trained Multimodal AUV Bayesian Neural Network (Found here: https://huggingface.co/sams-tom/multimodal-auv-bathy-bnn-classifier/tree/main/multimodal-bnn) .
 This example demonstrates how to apply the model to new data and generate predictions with uncertainty quantification.

 ### Prerequisites: